Fay Manners: Climbing and skiing career

 In February 2025, Manners participated in an expedition to the Turbio IV valley in Patagonia, Argentina, alongside Caro North, Belén Prados, Julia Cassou, and Rocío Guiñazú.
 The team established a new alpine route, Apollo 13, on El Cohete, a previously unclimbed peak.
 The ascent involved 13 pitches on granite up to 7b+ difficulty, followed by 650 metres of AD 4a scrambling onto a snow ridge and the summit, with a total elevation gain of approximately 1,250 metres.

 In April 2025, Manners returned to the Alps and completed two new steep ski descents with partner Marco Malcangi.
 The first was from the summit of Becco della Pazienza in Italy, a line they named Navigando fra le spine, graded 5.3.
 The second was a descent from Col Maquignaz in Switzerland, named Serac Umgehung, also graded 5.3.

 In June 2025, Manners and Malcangi with Diego Margiotta established two new multi-pitch traditional rock climbing routes in Italy.

+In autumn 2025, Manners returned to Chaukhamba III in the Garhwal Himalaya with climbing partner Michelle Dvorak.
+Dvorak withdrew from the expedition due to illness, after which Manners continued to advanced base camp and completed two solo ascents of moderate ridges, later named the Asha Traverse and the Anamika Traverse.

+In late 2025, Manners undertook climbing trips in the Middle East and North Africa.
+In November, she established a new 405-metre multi-pitch sandstone route in Jordan with Nicole Berthod, named Mukatila.
+In December, she travelled to Morocco, where she partnered with Solenne Piret to establish a new bolted route near Zaouia, close to the Taghia region, named Win Oumalou.